-Research shows that a cow's milk composition, including amino acids, is affected by the cattle breed and health & happiness of the animal.
+Research shows that a cow's milk composition, including amino acids, is affected by the cattle breed and the health & happiness of the animal.
 Additionally, 60% of the amino acids used to build milk proteins are much dependent on the cow's diet.
 The difference in milk from a grassfed ruminant versus a ruminant forced to eat grain-rich concentrates is staggering in terms of whey protein macro-nutrients (quality).

 Unlike the famous U.S. grain-fed Holstein cattle farms, at AGN roots, our whey is sourced from Southeast coastal Irish farms made up of only Friesian-Jersey Crosses.
 Jersey cattle produce milk with the highest protein concentration and quality of all the dairy cattle breeds.
 Likewise, Friesian cattle naturally have the second-highest protein yield.
-Though Holstein cattle produce the highest quantity of milk bar none, the resources required for Holsteins to produce a comparable protein yield are simply not feasible.
+Though Holstein cattle produce the highest quantity of milk bar none, the resources required for Holsteins to produce a comparable protein yield are not feasible.

 There is also a direct correlation between diet and amino acid concentration.
 At AGN Roots, our Friesian Jersey cattle are truly grass-fed year-round on open pasture.
 Their high-quality diet improves the rumen function and the efficiency of milk production, yielding high-quality whey with higher levels of amino acids, including Cysteine.
-It's not just Cysteine that's in high concentration compared to the industry, AGN Roots Grassfed Whey also contains the highest concentration of naturally occurring BCAAs (Branched-Chain Amino Acids) and contains no artificial sweeteners.
+It's not just Cysteine that's in high concentration compared to the industry; AGN Roots Grassfed Whey also contains the highest concentration of naturally occurring BCAAs (Branched-Chain Amino Acids) and contains no artificial sweeteners.

 Learn More - Sucralose vs. Stevia vs. Aspartame vs. Natural Sweeteners